Admin authentication¶

 JWT_SECRET¶

 Required.
-No ephemeral fallback β a missing secret raises TokenError('JWT_SECRET is not set') immediately.
-Use 32+ random characters; rotate on compromise.
+There is no ephemeral fallback.
+A missing secret raises TokenError('JWT_SECRET is not set') immediately.
+Use 32+ random characters and rotate on compromise.

 Creating the first admin¶